 Possible clues include elevated triglycerides, low HDL cholesterol, higher blood pressure, increased waist circumference, and dark, velvety skin patches called acanthosis nigricans.
 Some people also have polycystic ovary syndrome, fatty liver, sleep apnea, or a strong family history of type 2 diabetes.

-If alcohol and insulin resistance are both concerns, testing gives a clearer picture than symptoms alone.
-Ask your clinician which labs are appropriate and how often to repeat them.
-This is especially important if you have prediabetes, type 2 diabetes, liver disease, pancreatitis history, pregnancy, kidney disease, or repeated high or low glucose readings.
+If alcohol and insulin resistance are both concerns, testing gives more useful information than symptoms alone.
+Ask which labs are appropriate and how often to repeat them.
+This is especially important with prediabetes, type 2 diabetes, liver disease, pancreatitis history, pregnancy, kidney disease, or repeated high or low glucose readings.

 Questions to Ask Before Drinking With Diabetes or Prediabetes

 A short planning conversation can reduce avoidable risk.
-The right questions depend on your medicines, glucose history, and drinking pattern.
-Use these prompts as discussion starters, not as a substitute for individualized advice.
+The right questions depend on your medicines, glucose history, liver health, and drinking pattern.
+Use these prompts as discussion starters, not as individualized advice.

-- Medicine risk: Could my treatment increase low glucose risk with alcohol?
+- Medication risk: Could my treatment increase low glucose risk with alcohol?

 - Food timing: Should I avoid drinking unless I have eaten?